Is voluntary “freak out stress” good for you?

 Housman cites a study by Firdhaus Dhabhar, a professor of Behavioral Science at Stanford University, that suggests that “freaking out in the face of danger supercharges the immune system, sending beneficial cells to places most likely to be injured, everything from the skin, the lungs, and the gut.
 Wound healing throughout the body is increased too and memory is improved.”

-Are you willing to voluntarily engage in activities or put yourself in situations that cause “freak out stress?”
+Are you willing to voluntarily engage in activities with some risk and put yourself in situations that cause “freak out stress?”
 If so, consider these three things.

 - Acknowledge and Embrace Where You Are: You made a choice to experience “freak out stress.”
 So acknowledge and embrace exactly where you are at that moment.
 Tune into your own body and become fully aware of everything around you.
 What do you see, feel, smell, hear and taste, right now?

 - Stay In the Present Moment: Stay in the present moment the best you can.
 Perceive your current environment directly in real-time and not as a recollection of anything in the past or a speculation on anything in the future.
+Staying in the present moment puts you in an empowered state.
 Staying in the present moment allows you to immediately react to make appropriate decisions to handle the “freak out stress” situations and events you choose to engage in.

 - Take Action Steps Based on Positive Emotions: Take action steps based on positive emotions such as courage, adventure, enthusiasm, bravery, etc. Taking action steps based on positive emotions will allow you to effectively embrace and even enjoy the events and situations of “freak out stress” you made a choice to experience.